sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-filter/route-alerts.md

 linkTitle: "Route Alerts"
 guide_title: "Route alerts with event filters"
 type: "guide"
-description: "Every alert has an ideal first responder: a team or person who knows how to triage and address the issue.
-Sensu contact routing lets you alert the right people using their preferred contact method, reducing mean time to response and recovery."
+description: "Alert the right people using their preferred contact method with Sensu's contact routing and reduce mean time to response and recovery."
 weight: 30
 version: "6.4"
 product: "Sensu Go"